grempe/grempe.github.io/keys.md

 ownership of certain OpenPGP keys uses those keys to sign proofs that claim ownership of other Internet properties.You can independantly verify the cryptographic proofs on each of those properties to see if I do in fact control them.
-You can find all of my PGP public keys and all of my claimed properties at [https://keybase.io/grempe](https://keybase.io/grempe).
+You can find my PGP public key and all of my claimed properties at [https://keybase.io/grempe](https://keybase.io/grempe).